W e l c o m e

 Despite the religious nature of Waldorf education, efforts are increasing — in the United States and elsewhere — to secure taxpayer support for Waldorf schools.

 Humanity faces bigger problems than the proliferation of Waldorf schools and the spread of Rudolf Steiner's mystical doctrines.
-Nonetheless, the Waldorf movement should trouble anyone who prizes rationality and abhors the clandestine indoctrination of children.
+Nonetheless, anyone who prizes rationality and abhors the clandestine indoctrination of children should find the Waldorf movement troubling.

 My name is Roger Rawlings.
 I attended a Waldorf school from second grade through high school.
 My mother was secretary to the headmaster at that school.
 Because I was in the school for so long, and because I occasionally questioned the headmaster, I gained some insights into the Waldorf movement's secret agenda.
 More to the point, in recent years I have conducted an extensive study of Anthroposophy and Waldorf education.
 This website is the result.

 There is nothing for sale at this site; there are no advertisements; I do not solicit anyone's financial support.
 I am not looking for money or applause.
 My purpose is simple: It is to tell you the truth about Waldorf schools.

-Many Waldorf schools proudly display the quotation that you see at the top of this page, implying that it summarizes their educational approach.
+Many Waldorf schools have proudly displayed the quotation that you see at the top of this page, implying that it summarizes their educational approach.
 The quotation certainly sounds good.
 Undoubtedly many Waldorf teachers and administrators take such statements seriously.

 But what does the quotation really mean, in the context of Waldorf education?
 Explaining fully will take some time — in a sense, the rest of this website is devoted to providing a highly detailed explanation.

 But for now, for starters, here is a glimpse: